 Eligibility and Renewal: The CAS Writing Program offers writing seminars on topics from across the disciplines.
 We therefore welcome applications not only from students in literature and the humanities but also from students in the social and natural sciences.
 Most Graduate Writing Fellows are GRS students, but we will consider applications from non-GRS students as well.
-Likewise, most GWFs hold advanced standing (post-orals) in their programs, but we will consider applications from students at any stage in their doctoral programs.
-Awards are made on a semester-by-semester basis, with the expectation of renewal for up to four semesters.
-Students who have taught as GWFs for four or more semesters may also apply for renewal, but their applications will be considered only after all first-time applicants and GWFs who have held the fellowship for fewer than four semesters have been considered.
-(Current GWFs eligible for renewal will be informed about how to apply.)
+Likewise, most GWFs hold advanced standing (post-orals) in their programs, but we will consider applications from students in earlier stages of their doctoral programs.
+Please note that students cannot hold the fellowship beyond their seventh year of graduate study, so those currently in their seventh year are not eligible to apply.
+Awards are made on a semester-by-semester basis, with the expectation of renewal for up to three additional consecutive semesters (or one consecutive semester in the case of seventh-year graduate students).
+Current GWFs eligible for renewal will be informed about how to reapply.
 GWFs are supervised jointly by the Writing Program and their home departments.

-- A letter of application discussing your reasons for wishing to teach in the Writing Program, your teaching experience, your academic or research interests, and your progress toward degree.
+- A letter of application, addressed to Interim Director Chris Walsh, discussing your reasons for wishing to teach in the Writing Program, your teaching experience, your academic or research interests, and your progress toward degree.
 We are especially interested in hearing how the fellowship will contribute to your broader professional preparation.

-- A curriculum vitae and current graduate transcript (unofficial Student Link version is fine)
+- A curriculum vitae and current graduate transcript (an unofficial Student Link version is fine)

 - A 15-25 page writing sample taken from your recent academic work.

-Please email these materials, as .doc (not .docx) or .pdf attachments, to firstname.lastname@example.org.
+Questions regarding the application process or the competition in general should be sent to firstname.lastname@example.org.
 We will interview selected applicants in December and notify all applicants of our decisions before the intersession.